 So what next????
 Ahhaa yes, I have figured that out.
 But it is a bit of left field and random that I am not going to share it now.
 But I will say that before I am 50 I want to travel to someplace amazing.
 Someplace exotic, on the other side of the world.
 And I will, for now, leave it at that.

 In the meantime, happy birthday to me and let’s keep on with the food shall we?
-That is why we are here anyway. …and there is not too much to say about this salad anyway.
+That is why we are here anyway. …and there is not too much to say about this Lemony Orzo and Roasted Corn Salad anyway.
 It is simple, rustic but at the same time elegant.
 This recipe is completely dependent on the quality of ingredients you use to.
 Fresh lemons, crisp herbs and green onion, kosher salt, fresh cracked pepper, and, most importantly, and nice good quality, fruity extra virgin olive oil.
 These are the keys to success with any recipe like this because there is no hiding.
 The simple ingredients are what they are, with no frills.
 So, let’s channel our inner Barefoot Contessa and appreciate that, for some recipes, the ingredients really need to be the best you can find.

 But I couldn’t find fresh corn, so I used frozen.
 Life has its limitations.